Not on display

 The artist told the compiler on 31 May 1973 that he usually starts with some kind of primary demonstration, a performance which explores the possibilities of some apparently very simple, basic theme.
 Whereas his works using water are concerned with the manipulation of something outside himself, 'Mutations' was an expression from the inside outwards.
 Nevertheless both presuppose an audience and were conceived as works that people would react to.

-He started to make body works as early as 1960 but at first unconsciously, and made the first photographs of his body movements in 1970.
+He started to make body works as early as 1960, and made the first photographs of his body movements in 1970.
 The attitudes in 'Mutations' were not worked out beforehand but were improvised in front of the camera.
 He simply sat down and made the various gestures, and his friend Monika Baumgartl, who is a photographer, released the shutter each time the movement was arrested.
 Afterwards he did all the dark-room work of developing and printing, and took all the decisions.

 The movements are in each case signs to someone else and include both offensive and defensive gestures.
 He chose the sequence in the gallery (it was not the order in which the photographs were taken) and changed the order when the work was exhibited at the Galleria Toselli.
 The poses are at first symmetrical, then asymmetrical; in the last photograph he is closed in on himself.
 His face remains expressionless throughout.
 The photographs can be hung in one, two, three or four rows, though if hung in three the factors make it necessary to leave one photograph out.
 (Photographs of two different installations, at the São Paulo Bienal of 1973 in four rows and at the Reese Palley Gallery in New York in 1972 in a single row, are reproduced in the catalogue of Rinke's exhibition at the Museum of Modern Art, Oxford, in January-February 1976).
 His exhibition at Tübingen in 1972 was the occasion for the publication of a catalogue in the form of a monograph, which not only includes reproductions of all the 112 photographs in this series but also an attempt to express the character of each one in verbal terms, e.g. 'at it', 'upon it', 'out of it', 'near by', 'through it', 'for it', 'against it' and so on.